As our guide to authenticity and quality, each artisan must have:-

 Our Wooden Urns take huge effort and time, for example before even starting wood must be found, dried over years, selected for its grain composition and then slowly formed.
 Hand formed through a lathe, or hand-sculpted, sanded perhaps 20 times across 6 grades of sandpaper, sometimes scorching, sometimes polishing multiple times.

-Our Cast glass pieces take about two weeks as the individual mold is drawn, cut and formed and a plaster mold created before adding the glass and days in the Kiln.
-The mold is then broken to reveal if it worked successfully and only then do the hours and hours of sanding start to create highly polished Urns.
+Our cast glass urns for cremation take about two weeks as the individual mold is drawn, cut, formed and a plaster mold created before adding the glass and days in the Kiln.
+The mold is then broken to reveal if it worked successfully and only then do the hours and hours of sanding start to create highly polished Urns for human ashes.